 The results of these technical studies were incorporated into an Environmental Assessment Application/ Environmental Impact Statement (EA Application/EIS) which was filed in September 2015 with the British Columbia Environmental Assessment Office ("BCEAO") for a completeness review.
 Following the completeness review and completing and revisions required by BCEAO, the EA Application/ EIS was submitted on January 18, 2016 for technical review by the regulators.
-The review process is expected to conclude in late 2016.
+The review process was expected to conclude in late 2016, but due to the large number of requests and questions from the public, First Nations and the working group reviewing the application on behalf of various governments, the review was suspended on May 4, 2016.
+The review was restarted on March 30, 2017..
 The Ajax Project's project description and current information with respect to the permitting process is available at the BCEAO website at www.eao.gov.bc.ca.